Topazoo/Spotify_Music_Import/README.md

 ### Error Handling
 - Display error page if user denies read privileges rather than exiting
-- Perform verifications on all HTTP requests to ensure transactions successfull
+- Perform verifications on all HTTP requests to ensure transactions successful
+- Fix keyboard issues with iOS webview

 ### Compatibility
-- Collect saved music from iPhones using the Apple Music API
 - Fit webview to devices of different sizes

 ## Requirements: